Essential Guide to Caring for Masonic Collars

 Identifying Common Fabric Types in Masonic Regalia

-Identifying your collar’s fabric type helps you choose appropriate cleaning methods and avoid damage.
-When in doubt consult with regalia suppliers or conservation professionals who specialize in ceremonial textiles.
+Knowing your collar fabric type is key to selecting appropriate cleaning methods and avoiding damage.
+If in doubt, consult regalia suppliers or conservation professionals who specialize in ceremonial textiles.

 Cleaning Techniques: Best Practices for Masonic Collar Care